 7) Extend Your Graduation Status (If Needed)

-Once you have applied to graduate, you may request to change your graduation date by submitting a Request to Change Graduation Term.
+Once you have applied to graduate, you may request to change your graduation date by submitting a Request to Change Graduation Term (PDF) with $10 filing fee.
 In adherence with CSULB’s Timely Graduation for Undergraduate Students policy, you may also be required to submit a Timely Graduation Appeal.
 See Timely Graduation for Undergraduate Students for additional information.